johnwargo/random-errors-11ty/src/posts/2021/2021-08-07-adafruit-feather-huzzah32-ePaper-featherwing.md

 ---
-  layout: post
+tag: post
 title: Adafruit Feather Huzzah32 with the ePaper FeatherWing
-  tags: [Adafruit, Feather, Arduino]
 categories: [IoT]
-  comments: true
+date: 2021-08-07
 ---

 I'm a huge fan of [Adafruit's](https://www.adafruit.com/) projects, especially the Feather series of microcontrollers and associated FeatherWings (add-on boards).
 The format is so popular that [Particle](https://www.particle.io/) (another one of my favorite hardware companies) even adopted the footprint for their latest hardware.